Incredible vs Livity: Training Context, Recovery, and Body Battery

 But Livity is not free.
 Its freemium model gates full features behind a premium subscription at $9.99/month, $59.99/year, or $3.99/week.
 The free tier gives you a taste, but the complete experience -- Recovery Score details, full historical trends, Body Battery, and advanced analytics -- requires paying.

 Incredible is genuinely free.
-Every feature -- readiness score, strength training, CTL/ATL fitness modeling, all six vitals, full historical trends -- is available to every user without paying anything.
+Every feature -- daily training context, strength training, Fitness, all six vitals, and full historical trends -- is available to every user without paying anything.
 No subscription, no premium tier, no ads.

 Both apps process data on-device and take privacy seriously.
 The question comes down to what you get for free versus what you pay for, and which feature set better matches your training.